Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

-The technologies that Nepalese mobile operators support are GSM (2G), WCDMA (3G) and LTE (4G).
-2G networks are available in most of the places but have a slow data speed.
+The technologies that Nepalese mobile operators support are GSM (2G), WCDMA (3G), and LTE (4G).
+2G networks are available in most places but have a slow data speed.
 But for places where there is no 3G, 4G, you may have to adjust your pace to the 2G data speed.
 For 3G, the mobile data speed ranges from around 1 Mbps to 7 Mbps, with 3 Mbps on average.
 Whereas for 4G, the internet data speed ranges from 2 Mbps to 15 Mbps, in around 7 Mbps average.
 The data speed differs from the place (coverage) and the time of usage.

-All in all, the SIM card buying in Nepal is pretty easy.
+All in all, SIM card buying in Nepal is pretty easy.
 With all the required information provided above, we hope it will be easier not only to get the SIM card but also to use it.